-PC Carl Palmer is your Campus Police Officer and is here to help you and make sure you have a safe place to study.
+PC Jamie McMahon is your Campus Police Officer and is here to help you and make sure you have a safe place to study.

-PC Palmer holds regular events and activities on campus alongside his colleagues to offer you crime prevention advice and surgeries where you can raise any issues with him.
-Carl is based in Hall Road, Hull and can be contacted on [email protected].
+PC McMahon holds regular events and activities on campus alongside colleagues to offer you crime prevention advice and surgeries where you can raise any issues with them.
+PC McMahon is based in Hall Road, Hull and can be contacted at [email protected].

 If you would like to report a crime in a non-emergency, call 101, if a crime is in progress or it is an emergency, call 999.

 - Dealing with theft